Hunia - Permission to Be

 The project was developed, Hunia was made, and the performance segments were filmed in different outdoor locations on MacDowell's grounds in February 2023.

 The Carpatho-Rusyns are a largely unknown, ethnically and linguistically distinct people living in remote villages scattered throughout the valleys of the Carpathian Mountains in eastern central Europe, indigenous to the Carpathian Mountains and surrounding areas.
-They have never had a state of their own, except declaring their independence from Czechoslovakia on March 15, 1939, and was formally annexed by Hungary one day later, existing for a mere 24 hours.
+They have never had a state of their own, except declaring their independence from Czechoslovakia on March 15, 1939, and were formally annexed by Hungary one day later, existing for a mere 24 hours.
 Carpatho-Rusyns live as a national minority in Hungary, Slovakia, Poland, and Ukraine.
 Carpatho-Rusyns's shortest-lived state in history.

 Of the estimated 1.2 to 1.6 million Carpatho-Rusyn, only about 75,000- 90,000 were officially recorded in recent censuses.
 This is largely because some census authorities don’t recognize them as a distinct ethnic group and because Carpatho-Rusyns intermingle with surrounding communities over time.
 Among the 250,000 Carpatho-Rusyns who immigrated to the United States, a total of 7583 have been identified.
 They immigrated between 1880 and 1920 and settled primarily in Pennsylvania and Pittsburgh, where they worked in the steel mills and coal mines.